jacques/docs.npmjs.com/content/getting-started/using-tags.md

 <!--
-title: 15 - Using tags
+title: 15 - How to label packages with dist-tags
 featured: true
 -->

-# Using dist-tags
+# How to Label Packages with Dist-tags

-Tags are a supplement to [semver](http://semver.org/) (e.g., v0.12).
+Distribution tags (dist-tags) supplement [semantic versioning](http://semver.org/) (e.g., v0.12).
 Use them to  organize and label different versions of packages.
-In addition to being more human-readable, tags allow publishers to distribute their packages more effectively.
+In addition to being more human-readable than semver numbering, tags allow publishers to distribute their packages more effectively.

 ## Adding tags